 - Interdisciplinary perspective, Scholarship, Communication, Critical thinking, Ethics,

 View more information about Otago's graduate attributes.

 - Learning Outcomes

-- Complete an independent research project from conception to presentation
+This paper will allow students to complete an independent research project from conception to presentation.